Along for the Rye’d

 By Annabel Monaghan

 Pullquote: You might be happy to know that I’ve made some changes around here now that I’m in charge.
 Namely, there will be no more cleaning the oven.
+Here is an useful reference for you to get maids that can help you clean your space.

 I don’t want to bother you while you’re quarantining with your family.
 But just real quick, why is everything so sticky?